 Costa Rica is just a little dot on the map in Central America, smaller than many U.S. states, but it’s one of the most popular international destinations for Americans, getting nearly a million and a half of them each year.
 If you’re a budget traveler though, that’s not a good thing: this is easily the most expensive country in Central America.

-Here’s a quick Costa Rica prices for travelers post I did after my first visit three years ago.
-The good news is that these are basically the same, plus the exchange rate is virtually unchanged from three years ago, at 500 to the dollar.
-The bad news is, prices were already about 1/3 higher than those in Panama or Belize and about double those in Nicaragua and Guatemala.
+The good news is that prices and exchange rates always stay roughly the same.
+The bad news is, are always about 1/3 higher than those in Panama and about double those in Nicaragua and Guatemala.
 The roads have improved considerably in some areas, there are more internal flight options (I’ve been zipping around on carbon-neutral Nature Air), and there are now more international flights into Liberia in the north—at more convenient times of the day as well.

 At the backpacker level, it can be quite tough though.
 It’s hard to get a decent hotel for under $30 outside of the rainiest part of the year and the further you get off the standard tourist route, the tougher it gets.
 Getting off that main tourist route is not all that easy either without flying.
 The local bus system is lousy, so most travelers get from place to place by private shuttle van or prop plane.
 That can get expensive fast.
 If I were on a strict budget here, I’d be grumpy.
 For all these reasons, it’s actually cheaper to go on a group tour with someone like Adventure Life or GAP Adventures than to go independently.